nim-lang/Nim/doc/hcr.rst

 compiled with the `-d:useNimRtl` option and they will depend on both the ``nimrtl`` library and the ``nimhcr`` library which implements the hot code reloading run-time.
-Both libraries can be found in the ``lib`` folder of Nim and can be compiled to a ``.dylib`` file to satisfy compiling of the example code above.
+Both libraries can be found in the ``lib`` folder of Nim and can be compiled into dynamic libraries to satisfy runtime demands of the example code above.
 An example of compiling ``nimhcr.nim`` and ``nimrtl.nim`` when the source dir of Nim is installed with choosenim follows.

 ::

-  # UNIX/MacOS
+  # Unix/MacOS
   # Make sure you are in the directory containing your .nim files
   $ cd your-source-directory